Plan Your Vacation with Help From Project: Time Off

 And if you’re nervous about how taking vacation will reflect on you, use it as an opportunity to highlight recent successes or major projects you’ve worked on to your boss, and why a break will be great to recharge after a big push.
 If you’re nervous about being looked over for a promotion or raise, don’t be.
 Project: Time Off research has shown year after year that people who take vacation are no less likely (and sometimes, actually, more likely) to have received a promotion, raise, or bonus than those who use less or no vacation time.

-Do you use all your vacation days, or do you let them lapse at the end of the year?
+Do you use all your vacation days or need help to plan a vacation, or do you let them lapse at the end of the year?
 Tweet us @BritandCo and tell us how you do time off!